 - fresh ground black pepper to taste

-- Using a heavy pan with a tight-fitting lid, bring 2 cups of homemade chicken stock to a boil.
+- Using a heavy pan with a tight-fitting lid, bring 2 cups of homemade chicken stock or chicken broth (or vegetable broth) to a boil.

 - Stir in couscous, turn off heat, put the lid on the pan and let it sit for five minutes without lifting the lid.

 - While couscous cooks, thinly slice the green onions and measure 1/2 cup finely grated Parmesan cheese.

 - After 5 minutes, remove lid and fluff the couscous with a fork.